The Alberta Clinical Research Consortium

 Like every successful consortium, our value is in harnessing the knowledge, skills and expertise of its members.
 This means the ACRC incorporates best practices and the applicable regulatory guidelines thereby ensuring quality by design in all of its activities and outcomes.
 Learn more.

-The Clinical Research Source is an educative bi-monthly release that keeps the clinical health research community updated about changes to relevant regulations, guidelines, processes, and practices.
+Clinical Research Source is an educative bi-monthly release that keeps the clinical health research community updated about changes to relevant regulations, guidelines, processes, and practices.
+Read past issues and subscribe.

 Our partners recognize the ACRC Alberta definition of clinical health research., as follows: Clinical health research has the goal of improving the diagnosis, prevention and treatment (including rehabilitation and palliation) of disease and injury, and improving and evaluating the health and quality of life of individuals.
 Clinical research is conducted on, or for the treatment of human subjects.
 Clinical research includes living human subjects, human tissues, human remains, cadavers, biological fluids, embryos, fetuses and patient information.
 Excluded from this definition are in vitro studies that utilize human tissues that cannot be linked to a living individual.
 This includes clinical trials on patients, epidemiological and behavioral studies, outcomes research, health services research and population health studies, typically falling under the CIHR rubric of pillars 2, 3 & 4.